coreos/torus/contrib/kubernetes/README.md

 torusctl -C $IP_IN_CLUSTER:32379 list-peers
 ```

 Which should tell you everything about the cluster.

+## 5) Create a volume

 Create a volume, eg:

 ```
 torusblk -C $IP_IN_CLUSTER:32379 volume create pg1 2GiB
 ```

-## 5) Run Postgres
+## 6) Run Postgres

 And now use this volume in any other kubernetes pods, for example: